Larcena Pennington Page: Left for dead

-Crawls to saw mill
+Journey back

 Larcena remained in the snow bank for about three days before waking up in the middle of the night.
 First she ate some snow and looked after her wounds, for she had been "bruised with stones and cut with sixteen lance wounds in her back and arms."
 She made her way down the ridge, sleeping again until sunrise.
 On the next morning, she began looking around trying to understand where she was.
 Knowing that the camp and the lumber mill were to the southeast, she looked in that direction and sighted a "small sharp-pointed hill."
 Historians have identified this from her account as Huerfano Hill, about 3 miles west of Helvetia.
 Because of her wounds and loss of blood, for the next several days Larcena crawled the 15 miles back to camp.
 She survived on "seeds, herbage and wild onions, with snow water to drink."

 According to Forbes, "Night by night (unable to lie on her back because of her wounds) she crouched upon her knees and arms on the ground and dreamed of food; but when in her sleep she reached out for the pot of beans before her, she awoke to find her hands clutching only gravel."
 One day, Larcena came across a bear's nest and wanted to sleep there but she knew it was a bad idea and went away.
 Ten days after her "terrible journey" began, on March 26, she climbed to the top of a ridge and saw the road that leads to Madera Canyon and the camp.
 Hearing the sound of voices and wagon wheels, Larcena attached her petticoat to a stick to signal for help.
 She also screamed but the people in the wagon passed on without seeing or hearing anything.
 When Larcena reached the camp, two days later, she found a smoldering campfire, some flour and some coffee that was still on the ground from when the Apaches cut open the sacks of food.
 Using water from a nearby stream, and a piece of her clothing, Larcena prepared some bread on the fire, made some coffee, and then rested for the night.